Sv443-Network/UserUtils/README.md

 #### `DataStore.migrateId()`
 Usage: `migrateId(oldIds: string | string[]): Promise<void>`
 Tries to migrate the currently saved persistent data from one or more old IDs to the ID set in the constructor.
 If no data exist for the old ID(s), nothing will be done, but some time may still pass trying to fetch the non-existent data.
+Instead of calling this manually, consider setting the `migrateIds` property in the constructor to automatically migrate the data once per session in the call to `loadData()`, unless you know that you need to migrate the ID(s) manually.

 <br>